noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/UploadStringsReadme.md

       - Con: Xcode uses 'localization' (e.g. .xc*loc*) and localizers will interact with that.
       - Renamed many things from 'localize' -> 'translate' in commit c3062736eaa44cdb56590d6713a972da3082fc07 [Oct 2025]

+On the localization_guide.md screenshots: [Oct 2025]

+Random tips / considerations: (By far not all, not sure why I'm choosing to write these down [Oct 2025])
+    -  Remove the `height=` tag after uploading image to GitHub to preserve aspect ratio.
+    - For the Finder screenshot I used the 'default' size of a new Finder window I think [Oct 2025]
+    - For the .xcloc editor screenshots I made the window as small as possible so the UI elements would be big in the screenshot [Oct 2025]

 `compress_translations`